Article I. Code of Ethics

 All funding decisions made by the Budget Committee shall be reported to the Senate at large on a regular basis.

-The following cases must go to the Senate at large for a vote: a tie within the Budget Committee, an allocation for $1,000 or more, and any request for an allocation or loan from the fund balance/capital account.
+The following cases must go to the Senate at large for a vote: a tie within the Budget Committee, an allocation for over $2,000, and any request for an allocation or loan from the fund balance/capital account.
 In the latter two cases, it is customary for the Budget Committee to hear the request before it is submitted to the Senate in order to determine a recommendation for the Senate at large.

 Before the North Campus and South Campus Senators have been elected in the fall, the Budget Committee cannot convene.
 The Executive Council shall make all funding decisions in its place.
 Six of the nine Executive Council members must be present.